Jankowski-J/sandbox/sandbox/gamedev/unreal/azure-storage-unreal.md

 ## Compatibility

 This plugin contains builds of the Azure Storage SDK for Win32 and Win64.
 Other platforms will not work.

 ## Information

-The plugin contains the Azure Storage SDK for C++ compiled as static libs along with required dependencies.
-These libs will be linked against the game you're building your project.
-There is no specific API or procedure for use with Unreal.
-For more information, please see the standard Azure Storage docs on how to use the SDK and service.
+The plugin contains the [Azure Storage SDK for C++](TODO) compiled as static libs along with required dependencies.
+These libs will be linked against the game when building the project.
+There is no specific Unreal API, so you can use the Storage SDK as you would from any other application.
+For more information, please see the [Azure Storage docs](TODO).

 * Table
 * Blob